Financial Cents Review 2026: Pricing, Pros, Cons & The Uku Alternative

 Top Financial Cents Alternative: Uku

-Uku addresses Financial Cents’ gaps by providing a practice management platform created from the ground up to be international, especially for UK and US markets.
+Uku addresses Financial Cents’ gaps by providing a practice management platform created from the ground up to be international — strong across US and Northern European markets.

 With its modular approach and automated billing system, Uku enables the “from Excel to greatness” transformation that accounting firms seek.